nathanielrb/nickromeoauthor/content/about.md

 He has been a guest speaker or moderator at the CB insights conference, Stanford Medical School, and many other venues.

-He's the author of two books, and is a client of the Stuart agency in New York City.
+He is the author of two books, and is a client of the Stuart agency in New York City.

 To contact about a story or book for an event: [romeonick@gmail.com](mailto:romeonick@gmail.com)